 After a few minutes, he regained his composure and told his story.

-In the early 1920's, I was a big manufacturer in one of Poland's famous industrial cities.
-One day, I decided to take a trip to Eretz Yisrael and spend Passover there.
-Being a religious Jew, I visited Rav Kook zt"l immediately upon my arrival.
-He welcomed me warmly and encouraged me to seek out the good of the Land and consider settling there.
+In the early 1920s, I was a successful industrialist in a large city in Poland.
+One day I decided to make a trip to Eretz Yisrael and spend the Passover holiday in Jerusalem.
+Being a religious Jew, I visited Rav Kook soon after arriving.
+He welcomed me warmly and encouraged me to seek out the good of the land and consider settling there.

-This time, the Rav answered sternly: 'I already told you that you should move here; then you may keep one day of Yom Tov starting now, even if you must return to Poland after Passover to settle your affairs.'
+This time, the Rav’s tone was stern.
+“I already told you that you should move here.
+Then you may keep one day of Yom Tov starting now, even if you need to return to Poland after Passover to settle your affairs.”

-The Rav banged his hand on the table and said with great emotion: 'Your da’at [intention] is to return?
-That is nothing but lack of da’at [sense]!'
+The Rav banged on the table.
+“Your da’at is to return?
+Your intention to return?
+That is nothing but lack of da’at [sense]!”

-The man continued in a broken voice: 'I did not listen to the Rav.
-I returned to the Diaspora and remained there.
-I lost my wife, my children, and my grandchildren in the Holocaust, and here I am today, lonely and desolate.
-I have come back here with nothing, after wandering for years through Russia.
-And I constantly recall Rav Kook’s prophetic words: "That is nothing but lack of da’at!"
+The old man looked down, finishing his story in a broken voice.
+“I did not listen to the rabbi.
+I returned to Poland.
+I lost my wife, my children, and my grandchildren in the Holocaust.
+Here I am today, alone and desolate.
+I have returned to Warsaw with nothing, after years of wandering in Russia.
+And I hear Rav Kook’s prophetic words, constantly ringing in my ears: ‘That is nothing but lack of da’at!'”